 It’s set up in the beginning that Rory is smart and loved studying, but later in the show, she becomes so unrealistically smart that literally everything becomes easy to her.
 She never really struggles and pretty much accomplishes anything and everything she desires (except for one time, which leads her to breakdown), which not only sets up a bad example for young people watching the show but makes her fall a bit flat.

 There’s only one instance when a guy doesn’t like Rory.
 Yes, one, out of six, if I recall correctly.
 And these fives guys love her, not just like her.
 They don’t always treat her the best, but they are drop-dead obsessed with her, and this also not only creates a false expectation for young viewers but makes her both annoying and free of conflict.
 Yes, she still has boy trouble, but regardless of her many not-so-great actions, the boys are still at her side, constantly (even when married).
 It’s… a bit unrealistic.

-That was a lot to jam-pack.
-Just be sure to give your characters relatable struggles, and if they do have superpowers, lots of money, and the eyes from all the boys, things not everyone can relate to, make sure to give them weaknesses and, as I said above, relatable, everyday struggles.
-Otherwise, they're just... annoying, and you stop caring.
+Be sure to give your characters relatable struggles, and if they do have superpowers, lots of money, and the eyes from all the boys, things not everyone can relate to, make sure to give them weaknesses and, as I said above, relatable, everyday struggles.
+Otherwise, they’re just… annoying, and you stop caring.